 So, you have to let your network know about your business and services!
 Then, you will build momentum and give yourself the chance to start making legitimate profits from your business.

-To be a successful real estate investor, you not only have to build your business, but now you need to tell others about!
+To be a successful real estate investor, you not only have to build your business, but now you need to tell others about it!
 (Or, else how will anyone know to reach out to you & your business.
 This is Real Estate Marketing 101)!

 Only after telling them (partners, lenders, cash buyers, contractors, deals, etc.) will they start to come!